nand0san/binpan_studio/docs/html/html/_sources/index.rst.txt

 Welcome to BinPan's documentation!
 ==================================

 BinPan is a Python wrapper for Binance API.
-Useful creating objects with many capabilities in data analyze.
+Useful creating objects with many capabilities in data analysis.

 BinPan can show plots easily and fetch API requests into the same object.
 It can also obtain some technical indicators.